What is dry camping?

-For larger water carries, I find my trusty Nalgene Cantene works well.
+For more extensive water carries, I find my trusty Nalgene Cantene works well.
 I’ve been using one for years and combined with my two 1 liter water containers; I have a light, flexible and efficient water carrying system.

 Why dry camp?

 Why would a person want to dry camp?
 Seems odd at first for many individuals to not camp near water.

 But there are some advantages:

 - More flexibility.
 You are not tied to a set point.
 Enjoy the scenic view.
 Get closer to the where you want to be the following day.
 Or perhaps the distance between water sources is a bit too far for camping?

 - Critter concerns lessened.
 Critters are like us.
 They enjoy being near water.
 It is the rare animal encounter that happens at a dry camp.